-OVERVIEW: The Delmas Foundation might not be a household name, but it has a fairly focused grantmaking strategy.
-Each year, Delmas provides more than 100 grants (generally $5,000 to $25,000 each) to fund humanities scholars, academics focusing on the study of Venetian history and culture, and research libraries.
+OVERVIEW: The Delmas Foundation provides more than 100 grants to fund humanities scholars, the study of Venetian history and culture, and research libraries.
 The foundation also supports non-academic performing arts organizations in New York City.